susobhandash/Resume-Profile/README.md

 # SusobhanProfile

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
-You can use it to make your a website as your profile as well.
-See below sectons on how to do same.
+You can use it to make your own profile/resume website as well.
+See below sections on how to do same.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Customizing per your requirement